Page last updated: March 2024

 Types of melanoma

-This is the most common type of melanoma in people under 40, but it can occur at any age.
+This makes up 55-60% of melanomas, and is the most common type of melanoma in people under 40 (but can occur at any age).
 It can start as a new brown or black spot that grows on the skin, or as an existing spot, freckle or mole that changes size, colour or shape.

 It can develop on any part of the body but especially the trunk, and often grows slowly.
 It becomes more dangerous when it invades the lower layer of the skin (dermis).

-This type is most commonly found in people over 65.
+This type is 10-15% of melanomas, and is most commonly found in people over 65.
 It usually appears as a round, raised lump on the surface of the skin that is pink, red, brown or black and feels firm to touch.
 It may develop a crusty surface that bleeds easily.

 It is usually found on sun-damaged skin on the head and neck.
 It is a fast-growing and aggressive form of melanoma, spreading quickly into the lower layer of the skin (dermis).

-This is a rare type of melanoma that mostly affects people over 40.
+This is a rare type of melanoma (only 1-2% of melanomas) that mostly affects people over 40.
 It commonly appears as a colourless or lightly pigmented area, which can be mistaken for a stain or bruise.
 In the nails, it most often presents as a long streak of pigment.

 It is most commonly found on the skin on the soles of the feet or palms of the hands, or under the fingernails or toenails.
 It tends to grow slowly before becoming invasive.